Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 - If your smartphone supports threaded text messaging, which means that all text messages sent and received are shown in a single conversation, the most recent message will include the full thread.
 If your phone does not support threaded messaging, send each message separately.

-- As a message, forward the conversation.
+- As in the case of a single message, you can forward the thread or conversation.
 Select “Forward” from your phone’s message menu while the thread is active.

 - Send the message to your own email address.
 Enter your email address in the “To:” area using your keypad.
 To input letters without a QWERTY keyboard, use multi-tap or T9.
 Choose “Send.”